 Team Mouscle developed a computer mouse that slowly and continually changes shape.
 Because of this change in shape, the hand goes through a number of different positions.
 So far, little scientific research has been done into shape-shifting interfaces in computer mice.
 Team Mouscle is filling this void and wants to continue with research so that computer use becomes less static and better for the health of the user.

 Team Mouscle consists of Emma Eisma, Max de Jongh, and Katrien van Riet.
 All three are students of Industrial Design at Eindhoven University of Technology.
-They started this project in the Health Squad at the Faculty of Industrial Design.
+They started this project in the Health Squad at the Faculty of Industrial Design and the initial Mouscle design from start to first prototype was realised over a period of 20 weeks.

 Mouscle won the Prototyping Award in the 2021 TU/e Contest.
 This project was awarded a voucher by the CE3 Project which enabled team Mouscle to further develop the design.